farag2/Sophia-Script-for-Windows/Wrapper/README.txt

 -----
 There needs to be 5 files for this program to run properly.

-►Sophia Script Wrapper.exe	:The GUI program.
+►Sophia Script Wrapper.exe :	The GUI program.
 ►data.txt : 			Contains the options (function names) to select from (usually only 2 options that
 				something is Enable or Disable or ‘LeaveAlone’).
 Notice the sections ‘<#something#>’ and how a comma separate the function commands.
 The last command option in each